-- Moderate intensity equivalent (MIE) minutes means each 'moderate' minute counts as one minute.
-Any vigorous activity counts for double, so each vigorous minute counts as two moderate minutes. - The 150 MIE minutes can be achieved in one go or in chunks of at least 10 minutes across different days through a combination of physical activities.
+Moderate intensity equivalent (MIE) minutes means each 'moderate' minute counts as one minute.
+Any vigorous activity counts for double, so each vigorous minute counts as two moderate minutes.

+The 150 MIE minutes can be achieved in one go or in chunks of at least 10 minutes across different days through a combination of physical activities.

 Associated measures are 'fairly active' which refers to 30-149 minutes by the same definition and 'inactive' which refers to less than 30 minutes.
-KPI's 1 and 2 in sporting future guidelines refer to all sports, fitness, cycling, walking, dance and gardening activity.
-Gardening does not however fall under Sport England's remit and so, unless referenced otherwise, this is excluded from the data presented.
+The sporting future guidelines refer to all sports, fitness, cycling, walking, dance and gardening activity.
+Gardening does not however fall under Sport Engla'd's remit and so, unless referenced otherwise, this is excluded from the data presented.